newtonheath/newtonheath.github.io/_posts/2021-04-27-ted-lasso-shortbread.md

 1. Heat oven to 350F
 1. Cut butter into 1/2 inch cubes - with sticks, cut lengthwise down the center, turn on side and repeat - then cube
 1. Mix ingredients with beaters, adding butter last
-1. Beat on low speed until still slightly crumbly
+1. Beat on low speed until all the butter is absorbed, and the mixture is still slightly crumbly
 1. Press into a greased 9x13 inch pan
 1. Pre slice (pizza cutter works well), and prick with a fork
 1. Cook for 35 minutes on middle rack, or until slightly brown